RaoulSchikora/compiler/README.md

 ### Grammar

 The grammar contains 12 shift/reduce conflicts.
-Also, since the unit test matches any grammar rule, there are multiple reduce/reduce-conflicts.
+Also, since the unit test matches any grammar rule, there are 5 reduce/reduce-conflicts.
 These will however not arise, when the testing mode isn't specified, because the parser can only match the unit-test grammar rule when a dedicated global variable is set (which can't happen due to user input)